 Porous stones will still be more susceptible to surface stains and will require sealing more often (generally every 1-3 years, but testing is necessary for every slab), while dense stones really shouldn't be sealed in many cases or may need only one application and never again.

 Using the simple "Water Drop Test" will tell you when it's time to re-seal your countertops or floors.

-Also note that general guidelines of every 1-3 years or 4-6 years are meant only to give you an idea.
+You must always test to determine if or when to seal.
+General guidelines of every 1-3 years or 4-6 years are meant only to give you an idea.
 Every stone is different, so are the sealers and quality of application, so there is no "standard".
-You must always test to determine if or when to seal.

 Well, there is certainly a bit of hysteria regarding granite countertop sealers and the real need for sealing granite and many natural stone varieties is generally overblown.
 Much of it is recommended and done simply for "peace of mind"... and that's okay for the majority of natural stone installations.
 Most stones should be sealed and re-sealed at some point.

 On the other hand, be prudent and careful in your application when choosing to seal dense stones that may not really need it.
 You might end up having to pay to strip the sealer when it just sits on the surface dulling your countertops.

 But now you know how granite countertop sealers work and what to expect from them, I'm sure you feel more comfortable and won't have any problems.
 Good luck with your project!